 - 71% had at least one civil legal problem this year that significantly altered their life.

 - Only 14% received the legal help they needed.

 What is a civil legal problem?

-A civil legal problem impacts a person’s ability to live their best life by limiting their access to basic needs of safety, economic security and family stability.
+A civil legal problem impacts a person’s ability to live their life or pursue their full potential by limiting their access to basic needs of safety, economic security and family stability.

 - Cleaning up a Criminal Record

 - Debt Collection

 - Healthcare Access

 - Immigration Status